Knowledge hub

 Do we have to rebuild the whole site?

 Not usually.
 Often one landing page and one form move the number first.
-Full rebuilds are for when the platform or structure is the cap.
+Full rebuilds are for when the platform or structure needs the rebuild.
 We still ship what the ranked list says first.

 Which pages should we prioritize first?